react-navigation/react-navigation.github.io/versioned_docs/version-5.x/nesting-navigators.md

 ### Parent navigator's UI is rendered on top of child navigator

 For example, when you nest a stack navigator inside a drawer navigator, you'll see that the drawer appears above the stack navigator's header.
-However, if you nest the drawer navigator inside a stack, the drawer will appear below the header.
+However, if you nest the drawer navigator inside a stack, the drawer will appear below the header of the stack.
 This is an important point to consider when deciding how to nest your navigators.

 In your app, you will probably use these patterns depending on the behavior you want:

+- Tab navigator nested inside the initial screen of stack navigator - New screens cover the tab bar when you push them.
+- Drawer navigator nested inside the initial screen of stack navigator with the initial screen's stack header hidden - The drawer can only be opened from the first screen of the stack.
 - Stack navigators nested inside each screen of drawer navigator - The drawer appears over the header from the stack.
-- Tab navigator nested inside the initial screen of stack navigator - New screens cover the tab bar when you push them.
 - Stack navigators nested inside each screen of tab navigator - The tab bar is always visible.
 Usually pressing the tab again also pops the stack to top.

 ## Navigating to a screen in a nested navigator